cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Applications with clients and servers where the server side is storing account and password information in its persistent memory are recommended to use _augmented_
 PAKE protocols such as OPAQUE {{?I-D.irtf-cfrg-opaque}}.

-In the course of the CPace protocol, A sends one message to B and B sends one message to A. CPace does not mandate any ordering of these two messages.
-We use the term "initiator-responder" for CPace where A always speaks first, and the term "symmetric" setting where anyone can speak first.
+In the course of the CPace protocol, A sends one message to B and B sends one message to A.  We use the term "initiator-responder" for CPace where A always speaks first, and the term "symmetric" setting where anyone can speak first.

 CPace's output is an intermediate session key (ISK), but any party might abort in case of an invalid received message.
 A and B will produce the same ISK value if and only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the input parameters CI, ADa, ADb and sid that will be specified in section {{OptionalInputs}}.

 This specification considers different application scenarios.
-This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of communication partners.
+This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of one or both communication partners.
 Moreover, when identities are used they may or may not need to be kept confidential.
-Depending on the application's requirements identity information regarding the communication partners may have to be mandatorily integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}).
+Depending on the application's requirements identity information regarding the communication partners may have to be mandatorily integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}) and the protocol may have to be executed with clear initiator and responder roles.

 The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.